marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/machine-specific-peephole-optimizers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: peephole optimizer definitions, defining peephole optimizers

 .. _peephole-definitions:

-.. index:: peephole optimizer definitions

-.. index:: defining peephole optimizers

 Machine-Specific Peephole Optimizers
 ************************************